Nrsh13/CDH_Navigator_HDFS_Old_File_Parser/README.md

 ## Prerequisites
 1) For a Kerberized Cluster, make sure you have valid Kerberos ticket before you run this Program.
 2) Prepare the conf/properties.yml having

-      Navigator Host
-      Navigator Port
-      Username
-      Password
-      HDFS Paths to be Processed
-      Hive Database and Table Names
-      Number of Days
+      Navigator Host, Navigator Port, Username, Password, HDFS Paths to be Processed, Hive Database and Table Names, Number of Days

 ## Usage
 ```